K-Love/100-days-of-code/log.md

 **100 Days Of Code - Log**

+**Day 14: January 17, 2018**

+**Today's Progress:** Finished up the Intro to React course.
+Going to use this newfound knowledge to build a gluten free recipe app.

 **Day 14: January 16, 2018**

 **Today's Progress:** Made the Add to WishList button change to Remove and turn red when clicked.
 Not quite there.
 Finishing tonight or tomorrow.